Viewing IVR call history

 Managing audio announcements

 The Audio Announcements sub-tab lets you manage the audio files used in the IVR, such as greetings and hold messages.
-Uploading an audio file:Upload a file
+Uploading an audio file:1

 Click the upload button and select an audio file from your computer.
 Supported formats include MP3 and WAV.
 The file appears in the media list once the upload completes.